 Emiliano Zapata: About 50 children are attending classes in the unfinished hall.
 Moses Roseyon was over from Puerto Vallarta to do some of the electrical installation and to also help with the meetings.
 D. Alves, Jr. has begun weekly Bible readings in Romans, with local fishermen participating.

 Guadalajara: The almost-finished hall in Zapopan seated about one hundred people on November 27 as two sisters obeyed the Lord in baptism.
-D. Alves Sr. and T. Stevenson preached the gospel.
+The gospel was preached.

 Hermosillo: J. Dennison had four nights of appreciated and timely meetings on the subject of marriage.

 Iguala: D. Beckett and S. Kember spent a week in this city in the southern state of Guerrero, visiting relatives of a couple in fellowship in the West Phoenix, AZ, Spanish-speaking assembly.
 Please pray that the encouraging visits and gospel meetings will result in the salvation of souls and the commencement of a new work.

 Mazatlan: Marcos Sauceda, of the East Los Angeles assembly, was able to transport fifteen unsaved relatives from Mazatlan and nearby El Guamuchil to the Tepic conference.
 The schedule of meetings was altered a bit to accommodate an extra gospel meeting.
 Please pray that these souls will be reached and saved.
 One woman asked, as she left for home, how could an assembly be formed in Mazatlan?

 San Luis Rio Colorado: A young woman saved a few months ago obeyed the Lord in baptism in November.
 There continues to be growth in the believers in this new work.
 There is now a weekly Saturday house meeting for the preaching of the gospel.
 As well, D. Harvey expected to have a few nights of gospel meetings in a barbershop.